EDNF was founded in 1985 by Nancy Rogowski. Today we have thousands of members and supporters.

 In the summer of 2002, EDNF completed its first CD ROM based educational program for emergency room physicians.
 To date, over 7,000 CD-ROMs have been distributed, free of charge, to health care professionals and individuals affected by EDS.
 In 2005, EDNF started the Medical Resource Guide series to inform doctors about EDS generally and in specific medical areas.

-EDNF has grown from one woman’s efforts to find others with whom to share emotional support, into a vital information link to and from the medical community.
-EDNF Board of Directors and Professional Advisory Network strive to support research and education in many ways in an effort to prevent disfigurement, crippling and premature death through early and accurate diagnosis.
+The EDNF.org team strives to support research and education in many ways in an effort to prevent disfigurement, crippling and premature death through early and accurate diagnosis.